The truth is, inbound marketing generates 54% more leads than traditional outbound marketing methods.

 The first way the company did this was by answering questions about a common problem in their industry.
 Since they sell a product that helps back pain, it makes a lot of sense to try to answer any questions that people may have in their industry.

-The content you read also built a lot of trust with us when we read their article.
+The content we read also builds a lot of trust with the company that produced it.
 The fact that the article was so precise and felt like they were in our heads when we read it, really led us as readers to think and say “You know what, these guys really know their stuff.
 Any time I have a question about back pain I know where to go”

 And that’s the power of content marketing.
 Building trust and credibility within our industry so that whenever someone has an issue, they think of us as the first place to come to for help.

 Usually, in your overall content strategy, you have different content for people at different stages in the buying cycle.
-Typically the 3 stages are
+Typically the 4 stages of the buyer’s journey are:

 It is best to be aware of what stage your customer is most likely in while reading your content.
 If they’re still in the awareness phase then I suggest you don’t bombard them with pushy sales tactics.